Asymptotic Freeness of Unitary Matrices in Tensor Product Spaces for Invariant States: Invariant states on tensor matrix spaces

 In order to describe the $\mcal S_N$-elementary linear forms, we first introduce several notions in graph theory.
 In what follows, given an integer $K\geq1$, we use the notation $[K]=\{1,2,\ldots,K\}$.

-\begin{definition} Let $K\geq 1$ be an integer.
-A {\it linear graph of order $K$} consists of a triplet $T=(V,E,\gamma)$ that satisfies the following conditions. \begin{itemize} \item The couple $(V,E)$ is a finite directed graph ($V$ is the set of vertices, and $E$ contains the edges) such that $|E|=K$.
+\begin{definition} We say that a couple $(V,E)$ is a directed graph if $V$ is a set of vertices and $E$ is a multi-set of directed edges, i.e., ordered pairs of elements of $V$.
+More specifically, $(v,w)\in E\subset V^2$ means that there is a directed edge from $v$ to $w$, which we represent graphically as $v\to w$.
+We call $w$ the target of that edge, and $v$ the source.
 We allow $(V,E)$ to contain loops and multiple edges, and to be disconnected.

-Thus, $E$ is a multi-set, as edges may appear more than once. \item $\gamma$ maps every element of $E$ to a unique number in $[K]$ (thus indicating that $e\in E$ is the $\gamma(e)$-th edge for every $e\in E$).
+Let $K\geq 1$ be an integer.
+A {\it linear graph of order $K$} consists of a triplet $T=(V,E,\gamma)$ that satisfies the following conditions. \begin{itemize} \item $(V,E)$ is a finite directed graph. \item $\gamma$ maps every element of $E$ to a unique number in $[K]$ (thus indicating that $e\in E$ is the $\gamma(e)$-th edge for every $e\in E$).
 We emphasize that multiple edges are associated with different numbers by $\gamma$, so that $\gamma$ is a bijection from the multi-set $E$ to $[K]$. \end{itemize} \end{definition}

 \begin{remark} We note that the set $[K]$ can be replaced by any totally ordered set in the above definition. \end{remark}

 \begin{remark} We always consider linear graphs up to isomorphisms that preserve the order of the edges.
 That is, two linear graphs $T=(V,E,\gamma)$ and $T'=(V',E',\gamma')$ are considered equal if there is a directed graph isomorphism $\Phi:(V,E)\to(V',E')$ such that $\gamma(e)<\gamma(\bar e)$ if and only if $\gamma'\big(\Phi(e)\big)<\gamma'\big(\Phi(\bar e)\big)$. \end{remark}